ThomasJames/GNSSAutpClean/README.md

 # Statistical treatment of GNSS data

 GNSS recievers are used to establish geospatial coordinates.
 The [X, Y, Z] ouput will always contain gross and random errors.
-This program aims to statistically remove the gross errors.
+The purpose of this program is to remove the gross errors using Z-Scores.
 [This](https://ieeexplore.ieee.org/abstract/document/7063664/) book is great for information about GNSS (and multisensor intergration).

 Some sample generator is generated [here](https://github.com/ThomasJames/GNSS_Cleaning_3D/blob/master/Generate_Data.py)